Set up AWS Reverse PrivateLink with PlanetScale Managed

 aws elbv2 create-load-balancer \ --name pl-nlb \ --scheme internal \ --type network \ --subnets subnet-cafed00d subnet-c0ffee subnet-cafef00d --security-groups sg-f00

 .
 This command will return an ARN that uniquely identifies the newly created NLB.
-We'll need this later.
+You'll need this later.

 This will return an ARN that uniquely identifies the target group.

 This step adds the IP address of the existing Primary RDS instance to the target group.
-We want to make sure that only the RDS writer is registered as a target.
+You want to make sure that only the RDS writer is registered as a target.

 aws elbv2 register-targets \ --target-group-arn <arn> --targets Id=10.0.0.1